42mate/towel/doc/01_Introduction.md

 After that you'll have a fully operational Towel instance to start coding your application.

-These steps are for a basic demostration, if you want to do something serious you might want to
+These steps are for a basic demonstration, if you want to do something serious you might want to

  * Configure your virtual host to the web folder with a real Web Server.
  * Setup a Database.